marcingrzejszczak/marcingrzejszczak.github.io/content/newsletter/16/index.md

 ---

+## Shameless self-promotion

-*Shameless self-promotion:* Master distributed systems resilience in the age of AI agents.
+Master distributed systems resilience in the age of AI agents.
 Over 40 students have already joined!
 Check out my "Generate, Break, Fix: Distributed Systems in the AI Era" workshop on Maven.
 Use promo code TOOMUCHCODING for $100 off (the $200 is gone 🤷‍♀️): https://maven.com/toomuchcoding/generate-break-fix-distributed-systems-in-the-ai-era

 ---